 Praxbind is available in packs of 2 vials.

 Each 50 mL vial of Praxbind contains 2.5 g of idarucizumab.
-It also contains acetic
+It also contains glacial

-acid-glacial, polysorbate 20, sodium acetate trihydrate, sorbitol and water for injection.
+acetic acid, polysorbate 20, sodium acetate trihydrate, sorbitol and water for injections.

 Praxbind is supplied in Australia by: